The Hawker Stalls & Food of Penang

-Penang is among the world’s top eating destinations and has one of Asia’s best street foods that make Penang famous to locals and travelers alike.
-Plating significantly low-priced intensely flavored Penang cuisine, hawkers or street food stalls serve all day.
-These hawkers manage keeping the price low while always serving tasty food is because the cooks use inherited age-old family recipes and old-fashioned cooking methods.
-While food presentation isn’t always at par with restaurant standards, the quality and freshness is guaranteed.
+Penang is among the world’s top eating destinations and has some of Asia’s best street foods that make Penang famous to locals and travellers alike.
+These hawkers manage to keep the prices low but at the same they are always serving tasty food because they use old inherited family recipes and cooking methods.
+While the food presentation is not always at par with restaurant standards, the quality and freshness is guaranteed.

 Penang’s hawker food echoes the multicultural diversity of the city, as is evident in its cuisine with Chinese, Malay and Indian influences.
 There’s also the identifiable Nyonya cuisine in Penang, a fusion brought by the converging of Chinese and Malay immigrants.

 Dine al fresco and try these Penang specialties at the famous hawkers by the street.

 Truly Penang, this wildly contrasting flavorful soup with mackerel, sour tamarind and chili are perfect together with chewy white noodles, fresh mint, shallots, cilantro, cucumbers and ripe pineapple.

 Char kway teow in Pulau Tikus Night Market, Jalan Pasar

 Made of stir-fried long, flat rice noodles with soy sauce, fresh prawns, cockles, scrambled egg, bean sprouts and green onions served on a banana leaf is among the most popular hawker dishes that’s a Penang specialty.

 Originally Indian Muslim that’s now Penang’s specialty is this rice and curry dish that features white rice smothered with different meat curries and gravy.